gabrieleiannetti/tools_sysadmin_and_softdev/README.md

 ## Motivation

-This guide is designed to give a short and practical introduction to the topic.
+This guide is designed to give a short and practical introduction about free and powerful tools
+for system administration and software development.

 ## Table of Contents